Netflix Animation: Cancellations and Renewals 2023

 The Dragon Prince

-The Dragon Prince returned for its fourth season in November 2022, and will continue for three more seasons after that.
+The Dragon Prince returned for its fifth season in July 2023, and will continue for two more seasons after that.
 We’re relieved to see Netflix committed to a series for seven whole seasons!
 That’s pretty rare in the modern streaming landscape.

 The Dragon Prince is about two princes who team up with an elf to raise a newborn dragon prince, hence the title of the show.
 The series has a pretty deep mythos and elaborate worldbuilding, and its success is impressive, considering it’s not based on any video games or comics.

 Scissor Seven isn’t getting canceled any time soon.
-While we won’t get an English-dubbed season four for probably another year, it’s currently airing for viewers in China.
-There are also mumblings of a tie-in movie and several more seasons after that, so this series is a pretty safe bet if you’re looking to invest in a long-term show without getting your heart broken again.
+Season four premiered on Netflix in September, and there are also mumblings of a tie-in movie and several more seasons after that.
+This series is a pretty safe bet if you’re looking to invest in a long-term show without getting your heart broken again.

 Technically, Netflix doesn’t produce Scissor Seven; it only dubs and distributes it.
 So if the streaming giant is looking to cut costs, it’s probably safe.
 But we’d be lying if we said we wouldn’t be devastated if, for some reason, this show ended before its time.